Car-free holidays in NorthumberlandNorthumberland

 1. Blyth

 At the southern end of Northumberland, close to the border with Tyne and Wear, the area around Blyth makes an interesting base for a holiday.
-Blyth is not a typical seaside resort, but rooms and restaurants are easier to book in this less-touristed southern part of the county, which has plenty of its own attractions for visitors as well as bus links to tourist hotspots further north – see Phoebe’s Guardian article for details.
+Blyth is not a typical seaside resort, but rooms and restaurants are easier to book in this less-touristed southern part of the county.
+Blyth has plenty of its own attractions for visitors as well as bus links to tourist hotspots further north.
+See our travel writer Phoebe’s Guardian article on Blyth for details.

-• Seaton Deleval Hall is a newly-restored National Trust property five miles south.
+• Seaton Delaval Hall is a restored National Trust property five miles south.
 Architect John Vanbrugh, of Blenheim and Castle Howard fame, designed it in 1718 and its empty halls are brilliantly memorable.
 Bus X7 from Blyth stops outside the gates frequently (regularly on Sundays).
-Follow Good Journey’s directions.
+Follow Good Journey’s directions to Seaton Delaval Hall and get a surprise car-free reward!

 • A five-mile walk from the hall, through fields and wooded valleys, passes close to St Mary’s Lighthouse, which stands on a small rocky island with a causeway.